The Most Mind-Blowing Food Facts You Never Knew

 If your bread goes stale, there are two easy ways to revive it.
 One is to run it underwater, and the other way is to heat it in the oven at 300-325 degrees Fahrenheit for six to seven minutes.

-Once upon a time, lobsters were served as prison food and regarded as food for the poor since they were so plentiful.
+Once upon a time, lobsters were served as prison food and regarded as food for the poor because they were so plentiful.

 Thomas Jefferson was quite the gardener.
 He introduced pasta to the U.S. as well as broccoli and other vegetables from France.